 Today marks the fourth anniversary of resigning my consulting job to pursue a career science traveling.
 Recently I caught up with a former colleague who still works at the old firm.
 We hadn’t spoken in a long time so she asked me whether I had any regrets about my decision.
 Without a moment’s hesitation, I replied: “No regrets whatsoever.”
-I left with my eyes open and have never once looked back on that former life.
+I left with my eyes facing forward and have never once looked back on that former life.

 My new life has given me plenty to behold, including more time to travel and write.